COSC-499-W2023/year-long-project-team-1/team_log.md

 -   Developed lambda for video format conversion as backend to above ^
 -   Added docs for said lambda
 -   Fix card layout and appointment list structure.
+-   Fix get video api
+-   Fix video review frontend to work with new api updates

 ### 📋 Milestone Review